muxinc/mux-java/docs/RealTimeApi.md

 <a name="getRealtimeTimeseries"></a>
 # **getRealtimeTimeseries**
-> GetRealTimeTimeseriesResponse getRealtimeTimeseries(REALTIME_METRIC_ID, filters)
+> GetRealTimeTimeseriesResponse getRealtimeTimeseries(REALTIME_METRIC_ID).filters(filters).execute();

 Get Real-Time Timeseries

 Gets Time series information for a specific metric along with the number of concurrent viewers.

 ### Example
 ```java